ahoymarcus/nextjs-myjs-tech-blog/articles/docker-overview-2022-05-06.md

 Once the images are ready, the normal operation would be to put the images created at some kind of remote repository where the images could be accessed from any point or host.
 So, there can be either public repositories or private ones.

 The [Docker Hub](hub.docker.com) is one example of remote repository create by the Docker enterprise to be shared by the Docker community.

-Other public repositories:
+- Other public repositories:
 1. [Docker Hub](https://hub.docker.com)
 2. [Quay.io](https://quay.io)

-And some players for private repositories:
+- And some players for private repositories:
 1. [GitHub](http://github.com/docker/docker-registry)
 2. [CoreOS Enterprise Registry](https://www.redhat.com/en/technologies/cloud-computing/quay)
 3. [Docker Hub Enterprise](https://www.docker.com/pricing/)

-#### Logging at Docker GitHub
+#### Logging at Docker Hub

 By defaul Docker uses as remote repository the Docker Hub and it can be logged on by 'username' and 'password':